decentraland/documentation/content/creator/scene-editor/live-ops/scene-admin.md

   <img src="/images/editor/admin/admin-list.png" alt="Scene name" width="200"/>

 {{< hint warning >}}
 **📔 Note**: It's only possible to remove the admin role from players that were added manually to the list via the **Moderation Tools** tab.
 Players who are owners, operators, or renters of the scene are displayed on this list but can't be removed from their admin roles from this UI.
+To remove an admin role from an operator, you must first remove their operator role.
 {{< /hint >}}

 Whenever an admin player is in the scene, they will see a special UI on the top-right corner.
 Non-admin players don't see this UI.